Brain as Differential Prediction-and-Control Engine

 Variable-length columns as a substrate-eigenmode basis, polar-jet axons as coherence-match discriminators, and canonical loops as the substrate’s prediction-and-error cycle

-The framework’s claim is direct.
 The cerebral cortex is the substrate’s differential prediction-and-control engine, with variable-length cortical columns acting as a substrate-eigenmode basis set spanning the brain modon’s frequency rungs, with polar-jet axon outputs acting as threshold-gated coherence-match discriminators on the dendritic standing-wave field, with topographic maps providing parallel parameter scans across continuous sensory and motor manifolds, with the thalamocortical and intracortical canonical loops running the substrate’s prediction-and-error cycle on the eigenmode basis, with cross-frequency coupling implementing multi-rate temporal integration across nested rungs, and with LTP/LTD updating the substrate-coherence-coupling weights that store the brain modon’s predictive model.
 The chemistry-side predictive-coding literature reads the cortex correctly at the algorithmic level; the framework reads the same architecture as the substrate-physics implementation of that algorithm, with the substrate’s preferred-rung structure constraining the basis-set to substrate-friendly eigenmodes rather than to a free-parameter scaling — explaining the cross-mammalian invariance of cortical column dimensions, EEG bands, and canonical-loop transit times despite \sim 10^5\times variation in cortical surface area that the cortical-maps-and-rhythms chapter flagged as conspicuous and that an algorithmic-level model alone cannot account for.

 Variable-Length Columns as a Substrate-Eigenmode Basis Set

-A cortical column is a \sim 100500\;\mum diameter, \sim 2.5 mm tall vertical patch of cortex carrying \sim 10^410^5 neurons across six layers in characteristic input-output connectivity.
+A cortical column is a \sim 100–500\;\mum diameter, \sim 2.5 mm tall vertical patch of cortex carrying \sim 10^4–10^5 neurons across six layers in characteristic input-output connectivity.
 The cortical-maps-and-rhythms chapter read the column dimensions as substrate-preferred organ-scale coherence-cell tilings.
 This chapter takes the next step.
 Different columns have different physical dimensions, different myelination patterns, different connectivity profiles, and different intrinsic time-constants, and the variation is not arbitrary — it tracks the substrate’s preferred-rung structure across the cortical sheet.

 The framework reads the column-dimension variation as the substrate’s preferred basis set of resonant eigenmodes for the brain modon’s organ-scale standing-wave field.
 A column of effective length L supports a fundamental standing wave at frequency f \approx v_\text{substrate}/2L, with v_\text{substrate} the substrate-coherence-propagation velocity along the column’s polar axis.
-The cortical-maps-and-rhythms chapter developed the seven canonical EEG bands as substrate standing-waves at preferred logarithmic frequency rungs; this chapter reads each rung as the resonance frequency of columns operating at the corresponding preferred substrate length.
-A cortex that holds columns at multiple substrate-preferred lengths simultaneously holds a substrate-eigenmode basis set — a parallel decomposition of any incoming sensory pattern across the substrate’s preferred rungs, structurally parallel to spectral-method decompositions in classical numerical analysis but with the basis-functions pinned to substrate-physics-preferred rungs rather than freely chosen.
+A single such column is a string — a fixed length, ringing at a fundamental and its overtones — and the ladder does not live in one column’s overtones; it lives in the set of lengths the cortex builds, which the substrate ladder spaces by the lattice’s half-octave \sqrt{2}, the octave 2 = \sqrt{2}^{\,2} being two of them.
+The cortical-maps-and-rhythms chapter developed the seven canonical EEG bands as substrate standing-waves at those preferred logarithmic frequency rungs, and how the column chains the bands reads the laminar depth gradient — fast superficial, slow deep — as those \sqrt{2}-spaced rungs stacked through the column’s 2.5 mm; this chapter reads each rung as the resonance frequency of columns operating at the corresponding preferred substrate length.
+A cortex that holds columns at multiple substrate-preferred lengths simultaneously holds a substrate-eigenmode basis set — a parallel decomposition of any incoming sensory pattern across the substrate’s preferred rungs.
+That basis is not the evenly spaced Fourier basis the phrase “spectral method” usually names: a critical medium has no length of its own and so makes only ratios, never overtones, and the basis it offers is therefore log-spaced — a constant-Q, octave-and-half-octave multiresolution decomposition, the wavelet-like analysis that is the natural eigenbasis of a scale-invariant substrate, with the basis-functions pinned to substrate-physics-preferred half-octaves rather than freely chosen.

 The architecture is exactly what an engineer designing a differential-equation solver on substrate-physics constraints would build.
 A spectral ODE solver decomposes a state into a basis of resonant modes, integrates each mode separately at its natural timescale, and reconstructs the full state by summing the modes.
 The brain’s cortical sheet does the same operation: a sensory input arriving at V1 is decomposed in parallel across columns of different preferred lengths, each column extracting the component of the input that matches its own substrate-preferred eigenmode, with the laminar microcircuit (layer 4 receiving, layer 2/3 integrating, layer 5/6 projecting) performing the per-mode integration and the topographic-map architecture providing the spatial parameter axis the next sections develop.
 The brain is, in the framework’s reading, the substrate’s preferred organ-scale implementation of an eigenmode-decomposition differential-prediction engine — with the basis-set constrained to substrate-preferred rungs by substrate physics, not freely tuned by chemistry-side optimisation.
+Because those rungs are octave-spaced, this spatial decomposition and the multi-rate temporal integration the fifth pass develops are not two architectures but one seen twice — a single multiresolution analysis, run across scale and run across time — which is exactly the engine a discrete-scale-invariant substrate naturally builds.

 The Polar-Jet Axon as Coherence-Match Discriminator